buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_2_Fund_Contract_Set_Prize.md

 is that it lets us make sure that the *balance of the contract* is bigger than the *prize amount,* and if it is, we can move forward with giving the prize!
 If it isn't `require` will essentially kill the transaction and be like, "Yo, this contract can't even pay you out!".

-Line 9 is the magic line where we send money :).
+`(msg.sender).call{value: prizeAmount}("")` is the magic line where we send money :).
 The syntax is a little weird!
 Notice how we pass it `prizeAmount`!

-Line 10 is where we know the transaction was a success :).
+`require(success` is where we know the transaction was a success :).
 If it wasn't, it'd mark the transaction as an error and say `"Failed to withdraw money from contract."`.

 Pretty awesome, right :)?